NOAA-PSL/ufs_apps/README.md

-If a user wishes to contribute modifications done within their respective fork(s) to the authoritative repository, we request that the user first submit an issue and that the branch naming conventions follow those listed below.
+If a user wishes to contribute modifications done within their respective fork(s) to the authoritative repository, we request that the user first submit an issue and that the fork naming conventions follow those listed below.

-- `docs/user_branch_name`: Documenation additions and/or corrections for the UFS applications.
+- `docs/user_branch_name`: Documenation additions and/or corrections for the application(s).

-- `feature/user_branch_name`: Additions, enhancements, and/or upgrades for the UFS applications.
+- `feature/user_branch_name`: Additions, enhancements, and/or upgrades for the application(s).

-- `fix/user_branch_name`: Bug-type fixes for the UFS applications that do not require immediate attention.
+- `fix/user_branch_name`: Bug-type fixes for the application(s) that do not require immediate attention.

-- `hotfix/user_branch_name`: Bug-type fixes which require immediate attention to fix issues that compromise the integrity of the respective UFS applications.
+- `hotfix/user_branch_name`: Bug-type fixes which require immediate attention to fix issues that compromise the integrity of the respective application(s).